keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 * Who is going to support the AMI if you find issues with it in the future, and what is their SLA for defect resolution ?

 * What are the implications to your environment if a marketplace AMI is deprecicated or pulled from the marketplace suddenly ?
-I've encountered SOE's not being available in newly created AWS accounts because the Source AMI it is built from has been depreciated from the vendor.
+I've encountered SOEs not being available in newly created AWS accounts because the Source AMI it is built from has been depreciated from the vendor.

 ## Start small and increment